shenyi0220/CP-Cluster/README.md

 Due to proprietary and patent limitations, for the time being, only CPU implementation of CP-Cluster is open sourced.
 Full GPU-implementation and looser open source license are in application process.

+## License

+For the time being, this implementation is published with NVIDIA proprietary license, and the only usage of the source code is to reproduce the experiments of CP-Cluster.
+For any possible commercial use and redistribution of the code, pls contact ashen@nvidia.com